 Energy Equity and BCA

-(NESP Quarterly February 14, 2022) — We first posed the question “How do we account for energy equity in BCAs?” in our June 2021 newsletter.
+(Continued from NESP Quarterly February 14, 2022) — We first posed the question “How do we account for energy equity in BCAs?” in our June 2021 newsletter.
 We’ve since further collaborated with organizations to evolve our conceptual framework for how and where energy equity fits within benefit-cost analysis.
 Below is a summary of this framework, which is a work in progress.
 With further input and refinement from key stakeholders, our aim is to develop compendium guidance to the NSPM this year.

 “An equitable energy system is one where the economic, health, and social benefits of participation extend to all levels of society, regardless of ability, race, or socioeconomic status.
 Achieving energy equity requires intentionally designing systems, technology, procedures, and policies that lead to the fair and just distribution of benefits in the energy system.”PNNL: Review of Energy Equity Metrics – Oct 2021